-It is natural to suppose that this rivalry is instantiated in the parts of the visual pathway that are still monocular, ie the lateral geniculate nucleus (LGN) and layer IV of V1.
-Indeed most models of rivalry implicitly or explicitly make this assumption (eg Matsuoka, 1984; Lehky, 1988; Blake, 1989; Mueller, 1990), using various forms of reciprocal inhibition between two pathways and thus capturing many of the intricacies of the dynamics of rivalry.
+It is natural to suppose that this rivalry is instantiated in the parts of the visual pathway that are still monocular, that is, the lateral geniculate nucleus (LGN) and layer IV of V1.
+Indeed, most models of rivalry implicitly or explicitly make this assumption (Matsuoka, 1984; Lehky, 1988; Blake, 1989; Mueller, 1990; Lehky & Blake, 1990), using various forms of reciprocal inhibition between two pathways and thus capturing many of the intricacies of the dynamics of rivalry.
 It turns out that the activities of neurons in the LGN are not affected by rivalry (Lehky & Maunsell, 1996), leaving layer IV of V1 as the candidate for this class of models.

 These models could be augmented with some top-down processing to capture the familiarity and pattern-based effect.
-However, they are directly challenged by psychophysical data from Logothetis, Leopold & Sheinberg (1996) and are hard to reconcile with the neurophysiological data from Schall & Logothetis (1989) and Leopold & Logothetis (1996).
-Logothetis, Leopold & Sheinberg (1996) switched rivalrous patterns quickly between the two eyes (see also Blake, Westendorf & Overton, 1980) whilst constantly flickering the stimuli.
+However, they are directly challenged by psychophysical data from Logothetis et al. (1996) and are hard to reconcile with the neurophysiological data from Logothetis and Schall (1989) and Leopold and Logothetis (1996).
+Logothetis et al. (1996) switched rivalrous patterns quickly between the two eyes (see also Blake, Westendorf, & Overton, 1980) while constantly flickering the stimuli.
 Subjects report that the perceptual switching time is much greater than the actual switching time, which is inconsistent with the hypothesis that there is a dominant eye rather than a dominant pattern.
 Of course, there could be eye-based competition as well (Wales & Fox, 1970; Fox & Check, 1972; Blake & Fox, 1974).

-Leopold & Logothetis (1996) trained monkeys to report their percept during rivalrous and non-rivalrous stimuli whilst recording from neurons V1/2 and V4.
-They found that striate monocular neurons are unaffected by rivalry; that there are binocular neurons in all areas that are selective between the stimuli during binocular presentation and whose activities are not modulated with the monkey's percept; that there are binocular neurons in all areas that are sensitive between the stimuli during binocular presentation and whose activities are modulated with the monkey's percept; and that there are binocular neurons in all areas that are sensitive between the stimuli during binocular presentation whose activities are elevated during perceptual suppression of their preferred stimuli, and also binocular neurons that are not selective between the stimuli in binocular viewing, but whose activities are nevertheless modulated during rivalry.
+Leopold and Logothetis (1996) trained monkeys to report their percept during rivalrous and nonrivalrous stimuli while recording from neurons in V1/2 and V4.
+They found that striate monocular neurons are unaffected by rivalry; that there are binocular neurons in all areas that are selective between the stimuli during binocular presentation and whose activities are not modulated with the monkey's percept; that there are binocular neurons in all areas that are sensitive between the stimuli during binocular presentation and whose activities are modulated with the monkey's percept; and that there are binocular neurons in all areas that are sensitive between the stimuli during binocular presentation whose activities are elevated during perceptual suppression of their preferred stimuli; and also binocular neurons that are not selective between the stimuli in binocular viewing, but whose activities are nevertheless modulated during rivalry.

 Logothetis and his colleagues have long suggested an account of rivalry under which it is cortical explanations of sensory input that compete rather than the inputs themselves.
-Various recent models of cortical processing are based on the old notion of analysis by synthesis (MacKay, 1956; Grenander, 1976; Mumford, 1994; Carpenter & Grossberg, 1987; Pece, 1992; Hinton et al, 1995; Dayan et al, 1995; Olshausen & Field, 1996; Rao & Ballard, 1997).
+Various recent models of cortical processing are based on the old notion of analysis by synthesis (MacKay, 1956; Grenander, 1976; Mumford, 1994; Carpenter & Grossberg, 1987; Pece, 1992; Hinton, Dayan, Frey, & Neal; 1995; Dayan, Hinton, Neal, & Zemel, 1995; Olshausen & Field, 1996; Rao & Ballard, 1997).
 For these, the synthetic model, which is usually instantiated in top-down connections in cortex, exactly constructs a top-down explanation for input, and an analysis procedure finds which particular synthetic explanation is appropriate for a given input.
-In this paper we consider one form of analysis-by-synthesis model and show how it can exhibit rivalry between explanations in the case that the eyes receive different input.
-This model can provide an account for many of the behaviours described above.
+In this article, we consider one form of analysis-by-synthesis model and show how it can exhibit rivalry between explanations in the case that the eyes receive different input.
+This model can provide an account for many of the behaviors described above.

-Section 2 discusses a simplified case of rivalry to illustrate the basic principles of the model, based on the contents of boxes A in figure 1; section 3 describes a more complete model with three layers of units in a hierarchy, based on boxes B of figure 1; the implications of the model are discussed in section 4.
+Section 2 discusses a simplified case of rivalry to illustrate the basic principles of the model, based on the contents of boxes A in Figure 1; section 3 describes a more complete model with three layers of units in a hierarchy, based on boxes B of Figure 1; the implications of the model are discussed in section 4.

-2 The Simple Model
+2 The Simple Model \\\\\